Guidelines for the Minnesota Dentist Loan Forgiveness Program

 The Dentist Loan Forgiveness Program provides funds for repayment of qualified educational loans for dentists.
 Applicants are responsible for securing their own educational loans.
 Credit card loans or loans from family members do not qualify.
 Qualified loans include government, commercial and foundation loans for actual costs paid for tuition, reasonable education and living expenses related to the graduate or undergraduate education of a health care professional.

 This is a competitive selection process.
 Selections are made based on suitability for practice as indicated by personal and professional experience and training noted on an application, as well as other relevant factors.
 The number of applicants ORHPC may select for participation varies annually and is contingent upon state funding available.
+The application scoring and selection of participants will occur in February.
+All applicants will be notified in March if they have or have not been selected.

 Service Obligation and Funding